radius-project/docs/docs/content/guides/recipes/howto-author-recipes/index.md

 {{% codetab %}}

-Create `app.bicep` ands use the `context` parameter for naming and namespace configuration:
+Create `app.bicep` and use the `context` parameter for naming and namespace configuration:

 {{< rad file="snippets/redis-kubernetes.bicep" embed=true marker="//RESOURCE" >}}